Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 - G = 2 * 16 = 32
 - B = 1 * 16 = 16

 To get better results you can add the value itself to the shifted result.
-So that color components become 0x11,0x22,0xff,etc instead of 0x10,0x20,0xf0,etc. This reflects the original colors better.
+So that color components become 0x11, 0x22, 0xff,etc instead of 0x10, 0x20, 0xf0,etc. This reflects the original colors even better.

 ## Other graphics